mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/os-execute.md

 ---
 title: OSExecute class
-description: This class contains methods to start an external process.
+description: "This class contains methods to start an external process. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 This class contains methods to start an external process.